Runtime APIs

 installBundle(hash, downloadUrl, bundleVersion?, version?, runtimeVersion?, onStatusUpdate?)

 Downloads and stages a specific bundle by its hash and download URL.
-Returns the same shape as downloadUpdate:
+It returns the same shape as downloadUpdate:

 Promise<